We’re committed to providing websites that are usable, accessible, practical, helpful and available to people of all abilities.

 Meet Level AA of the Web Content Accessibility Guidelines 2.0 as a minimum, and Level AAA wherever possible

-Conduct formal and informal accessibility evaluations against the Web Content Accessibility Guidelines 2.0 throughout development
+Conduct formal and informal accessibility evaluations against the guidelines throughout development

-We continually review the accessibility of all our products as well as access to our branches.
-For information about the access and facilities provided by the Post Office™, please visit The Nationwide Access Register at directenquiries.com.
+We continually review the accessibility of all our products and access to our branches, too.
+You can find out more about the access and facilities Post Office provides here.